jeremycx/node-LDAP/README-binding.md

 library.
 This file documents the binding itself, in case you need direct access to the OpenLDAP library.

-Open(uri)
+open(uri)
 ------
-Open() calls ldap_initialize, which parses the URI, allocates any memory required, but does not try to connect.
+open() calls ldap_initialize, which parses the URI, allocates any memory required, but does not try to connect.
 The first command sent will start up the connection.

 This first command may block until the connection is made, or the timeout occurs.
 This is potentially pretty disatrous, I admit.

-Open() will throw an exception if the URI isn't formatted properly, or some other unrecoverable error occurs.
+open() will throw an exception if the URI isn't formatted properly, or some other unrecoverable error occurs.

 To get failover, you may provide a list of LDAP URIs, separated by spaces or commas.

-Command()
+command()
 --------
 The following commands are available: